AdobeDocs/experience-manager-cloud-manager.en/help/using/custom-code-quality-rules.md

 The AEM Modernization Tools documentation provides details and tooling for how to convert components from Classic UI to Touch UI.
 Refer  to [The AEM Modernization Tools documentation ](https://opensource.adobe.com/aem-modernize-tools/) for more details.

-### Packages Should Not Mix Mutable and Immutable Content {#oakpal-packages-immutable}

-* **Key**: ImmutableMutableMixedPackage
-* **Type**: Code Smell/Cloud Service Compatibility
-* **Severity**: Minor
-* **Since**: Version 2020.5.0

-In order to be compatible with the Cloud Service deployment model, individual content packages must contain either content for the immutable areas of the repository (that is, `/apps` and `/libs`) or the mutable area (that is, everything not in `/apps` or `/libs`), but not both.
-For example, a package which includes both `/apps/myco/components/text and /etc/clientlibs/myco` is not compatible with Cloud Service and causes an issue to be reported.

-Refer to [AEM Project Structure documentation](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/implementing/developing/aem-project-content-package-structure.html) for more details.

->[!NOTE]
->
->The rule [Customer Packages Should Not Create or Modify Nodes Under /libs](#oakpal-customer-package) always applies.

 ### Reverse Replication Agents Should Not Be Used {#oakpal-reverse-replication}

 * **Key**: ReverseReplication